Juror and spouse: Texas state Sen. Angela Paxton could vote in trial on husband's impeachment

 The state constitution requires a two-thirds vote of the chamber to convict.
 But there is little historic precedent in drafting impeachment trial rules, and nothing with a similar spousal conflict, Williams said.

-In nearly 200 years of Texas history, Ken Paxton is just the third official to be impeached.
-He’s the first statewide official impeached since Gov. James “Pa” Ferguson in 1917.
+In nearly 200 years of Texas history, Ken Paxton is just the third official to be impeached and the first statewide official impeached since Gov. James “Pa” Ferguson in 1917.

 There’s no legal mechanism to force Angela Paxton out of the trial like there would be a criminal trial, Williams said.